samueldobbie/markup/README.md

 - Add user accounts.
 - Add ability for users to join a team and share ontologies, documents, guidelines, annotations, etc.
 - Enable users to input data, or provide examples for synthetic data, to train custom models.
-- Accessible version for color-blind users.
+- Accessible version for colour-blind users.
-- Add ability to perform text + image classification.
+- Add ability to perform text and image classification.
 - Add ability to annotate images.

 ### Known Bugs / Issues
 - Annotations may be offset when annotating across newlines in CRLF (Windows) text documents.
-The offset is purely visual; the annotation indicies will be correctly exported.
+The offset is purely visual; the exported indicies will be correct.
 - Documentation hasn't yet been added.
-- Website version is out-of-date compared to local vesion.
+- Website version is out-of-date in comparison to local vesion.